replicatedhq/help-center/content/docs/kubernetes/customer-installations/upgrading-rook.md

 ### Amendments (v1.0)

-1. The 1.0.2 release can be downloaded [here](https://github.com/rook/rook/archive/v1.0.2.tar.gz).
+1. The 1.0.2 release can be downloaded with the link [https://github.com/rook/rook/archive/v1.0.2.tar.gz](https://github.com/rook/rook/archive/v1.0.2.tar.gz).
 1. In "Upgrade Process" [4.
 Wait for the upgrade to complete](https://rook.github.io/docs/rook/v1.0/ceph-upgrade.html#4-wait-for-the-upgrade-to-complete) the tools pod will not get the `rook-version` label.
 1. In "Upgrade Process" [6.
 Update the Mon Ports](https://rook.github.io/docs/rook/v1.0/ceph-upgrade.html#6-update-the-mon-ports) you must follow steps 1-5 for each mon waiting the full 5+ minutes for each mon failover before moving on to the next.
 The mons will follow the pattern `rook-ceph-mon0` rather than `rook-ceph-mon-a` as stated in the guide.
 1. The [Ceph Version Upgrades](https://rook.github.io/docs/rook/v1.0/ceph-upgrade.html#ceph-version-upgrades) section must be completed.
 Replicated recommends the Ceph version `NEW_CEPH_IMAGE='ceph/ceph:v14.2.0-20190410'`.